-MIT is aware of the substantial expenses that graduate education at MIT represents, and we want to give international applicants a realistic assessment of the costs involved.
+MIT is aware of the substantial expenses that graduate education at MIT represents, and we want to give applicants a realistic assessment of the costs involved.
 Living costs in the Cambridge-Boston area are among the highest in the United States.
-Since the Institute cannot assume financial responsibility for its students, we must be satisfied that entering students will have sufficient funds to meet all expenses while at MIT.
+Graduate students with spouses and/or dependents may need to consider additional members on their health care plan; child care expenses; and higher housing costs for a larger amount of living area.
+The Institute cannot assume financial responsibility for its students beyond any funding offered at the time of admission; see more information on Costs & Funding.

 - Housing (on-campus)2: $8,253 - $18,135